Ihtheram/Infosys-notes-and-demos/week-2/notes/React/react.md

 ## Framework vs Library

-Frameworks are an entity that takes your code and executes a lot of abstracted away processes
+Frameworks are an entity that takes developer's code and executes a lot of abstracted away processes.
 While the pros for a framework are that they do a lot of work from you, the cons include:
 - more features, bloat the size of the framework
 - less flexible with how features are used
 - must use the entire framework for one feature
 - less customizable

 React is a library, is only designed to enable users to declaritively describe their user interfaces
-- it doesn't benefit from the opionated nature of framework
+- it doesn't benefit from the opinionated nature of framework
 - smaller/less bulky because it is only made to do one thing
 - use other libraries/modules that you NEED to expand the functionality
 - instead of a framework doing everthing for you, the developer is responsible for connecting each component

 ## Tradeoffs and Cons of React

-React doesn't use HTML templates, you simply write your compontents in a JS/TS file, this means you must have a better understanding of JS/TS
+React doesn't use HTML templates, you simply write your components in a JS/TS file, this means you must have a better understanding of JS/TS.

-React doesn't follow a traditional MVC design pattern, all data for a component is stored in that one file, the components should be separated by concern
+React doesn't follow a traditional MVC design pattern, all data for a component is stored in that one file, the components should be separated by concern.

-React uses JSX instead of HTML, and JSX differs slightly from HTML, so must learn the new syntax
+React uses JSX/TSX instead of HTML, and JSX/TSX differs slightly from HTML, so must learn the new syntax.

-React versioning is updated frequently so version changes and forward compatibility need to be taken into account

-Online resources for React could be outdated (stackoverflow posts)
+React versioning is updated frequently so version changes and forward compatibility need to be taken into account Online resources for React could be outdated (stackoverflow posts)

 Since React is so flexible, there can be a lot of decision fatigue.
 There are a lot of choices you have to make, which normally fall into these categories